xKirtle/AdventOfCode.NET/README.md

 - `<session>`
   - AoC session token.
 - `[-b | --branch]`
-  - Default values include `main` and `master`.
-If you use another name, set it with this argument.
-- `[-r | --remote]`
-  - Default values include `origin` and `upstream`.
+  - Default value is `master`.
 If you use another name, set it with this argument.

 ### Setup [setup]